jlollis/dragonpass/README.md

 Follows the XKCD method to create secure, easy to remember passwords.

-Just a fun thing to test out racket's web server capabilities.
+Just a fun little mini-project to test racket's web server capabilities.

 You can view it live [here](http://74.207.227.49/).